SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Additional Results

 \subsection{Results Visualization}

-This section presents visualization results to demonstrate the baseline model's reconstruction performance.
+This section presents visualization results to demonstrate the reconstruction performance of baseline models.
 Three degradation scenarios are considered.
-As shown in Figures \ref{fig:comp_nskt16k_bicubic_snapshot}-\ref{fig:comp_weather_bicubic_snapshot}, we present the baseline performance by using bicubic down-sampling degradation.
+As shown in Figures \ref{fig:comp_nskt16k_bicubic_snapshot}-\ref{fig:comp_weather_bicubic_snapshot}, we show the baseline performance by using bicubic down-sampling degradation.
 For the fluid flow datasets, EDSR and SwinIR can recover the HR representation from LR inputs very well by a factor of $\times8$, but it is challenging to achieve satisfactory results for the $\times16$ up-sampling task.
-For cosmology and weather datasets, all baseline models exhibit limitations in effectively reconstructing the multi-scale~features.
+For cosmology and weather datasets, all baseline models exhibit limitations in effectively reconstructing the multi-scale features.

-Figures~\ref{fig:cosmo_nskt16k_noise_snapshot}-\ref{fig:cosmo_weather_noise_snapshot} show the $\times8$ SR results of SwinIR under the degradation scenario of combining uniform down-sampling and noise (5\% and 10\%).
+Figures~\ref{fig:comp_nskt16k_noise_snapshot}-\ref{fig:comp_weather_noise_snapshot} show the $\times8$ SR results of SwinIR under the degradation scenario of combining uniform down-sampling and noise (5\% and 10\%).
 SwinIR can capture the fine-scale features of the fluid flow datasets, but it shows limited reconstruction capability for cosmology and weather data.

-Figure~\ref{fig:comp_cosmo_lres_sim_snapshot} showcases the baseline results on the cosmology data, using LR simulation data as inputs.
+Figure~\ref{fig:comp_nskt16k_lres_sim_snapshot}-\ref{fig:comp_cosmo_lres_sim_snapshot} showcases the baseline results on the fluid and cosmology data, using LR simulation data as inputs.
 The LR input data, characterized by a lack of fine-scale and high-frequency information, poses challenges in recovering the corresponding HR counterparts.
 As a result, all baseline models present limitations in this SR track.